apmeehan/apmeehan.github.io/README.md

 # apmeehan.github.io

-Made with vanilla HTML & CSS, and a little JS just to generate all the non-semantic empty divs needed for the design.
+Made with vanilla HTML, CSS, and a little JS to generate a bunch of divs for the design.